Snickers Fudge is a chocolate, caramel, peanut combo that is delicious! This quick and easy recipe is done in the microwave.

 Jump to:

-Recipe Highlights
+❤ Recipe Highlights

-We use simple ingredients that are easy to get your hands on and we use the microwave, so there is no stove top involved.
+- We use simple ingredients that are easy to get your hands on and we use the microwave, so there is no stove top involved.

-This is a no bake recipe that only takes a total of 3 mins in the microwave!
+- This is a no bake recipe that only takes a total of 3 mins in the microwave!

-Whether you want to wrap and give for a gift, take to a bake sale or have in the fridge for date night, this fudge is all about the yum!
+- Versatile: whether you want to wrap and give for a gift, take to a bake sale or have in the fridge for date night, this fudge is all about the yum!

 As you can see, the recipe calls for:

 - Milk chocolate: you can use milk, dark or white chocolate for the recipe.
 So choose your favourite to the equivalent amount in the recipe card below.
 You can also use chocolate melts, chips, bits or a block (cooking chocolate), broken into pieces.
-I am using chocolate melts as they are my favourite to work with
+I am using chocolate melts as they are my favourite to work with.

 - Sweetened condensed milk: we need 1 standard can of this.
 It is different from evaporated milk.
 It is sweet and thick in its consistency.